 It is customary to tip between 10% – 20% in Mexico.

-Would you like to have a knowledgable person show you the sights and manage all the arrangements?
-Get Your Guide offers a variety of excellent guided tours and skip-the-line tickets.
+Would you like to have a knowledgeable local show you the sights and manage all the arrangements?
+Get Your Guide offers a wide variety of excellent skip-the-line tickets and guided tours in Cozumel.

-G Adventures offers multi day tours, insanely affordable small group tours on all 7 continents.
+For multi day tours, G Adventures offers insanely affordable small group tours on all 7 continents.
 100% guaranteed departures, even if you’re the only traveler.
-Expect local accommodation, cuisine, and transport to connect you with the planet’s people, cultures, landscapes and wildlife.
+Expect local accommodation, cuisine, and transport to connect you with the planet’s people, cultures, and wildlife.
 Click here to look at their itineraries.

 Other relevant articles include: